aerickt/steno-dictionaries/README.md

 > I'm not sure if this is a good idea; it feels rather clunky, and I've only been trying this out for a few days so this may change.

 #### Right hand number pad
+> The conventional number system will not work with this dictionary.
+You will have to delete all entries containing the glue operator and a number (e.g. `{&8}` where)

 With this system, pressing the number key will turn `-FRPBLG` into a keypad of sorts.
 The bottom three keys are 1, 2, and 3 (from left to right) while the top three keys are 7, 8, 9 and chording two keys in a column will get 4, 5, and 6 (from left to right).
 If the `E` key is used in the stroke, 0 will be appended to whatever digit is being chorded.
 The `U` key will append a 00 on the digit, and `EU` will append a 000 on the digit.

 Examples: